-- group1 same definition as group1 (distance component) - group2 analogous to group1 - group3 analogous to group1 - forceNoPBC same definition as forceNoPBC (distance component) - oneSiteTotalForce same definition as oneSiteTotalForce (distance component)
+- group1 same definition as group1 (distance component) - group2 analogous to group1 - group3 analogous to group1 - oneSiteTotalForce same definition as oneSiteTotalForce (distance component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no

-4.3.3 dihedral: torsional angle between four groups.
+4.4.3 dihedral: torsional angle between four groups.

-The dihedral $\{\ldots\}$ block defines a torsional angle, and contains the blocks group1, group2, group3 and group4, defining the four groups.
+The dihedral {...} block defines a torsional angle, and contains the blocks group1, group2, group3 and group4, defining the four groups.
 It returns an angle (in degrees) within the interval [-180:180].
 The Colvars module calculates all the distances between two angles taking into account periodicity.
 For instance, reference values for restraints or range boundaries can be defined by using any real number of choice.